YXHXianYu/BJTU-Game-Engine/README.md

    * Press `M` to switch FXAA mode
    * Press `R/T` to control the position of the sun
    * Press `Z/X` to control the thickness of the cloud
+   * Press `C` to control whether to enable Reflective Shadow Map